miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 In addition to my GPS data, I've also added a heart rate monitor in 2021.
 It records heart rate with more accuracy than the watch's built-in sensor.
-And it has the added benefit of recording running dynamics data, such as ground contact time balance, vertical movement and power.
+And it has the added benefit of recording running dynamics data, such as ground contact time balance, vertical movement, and power.

 It was fun to have some photos from my running experiences when [looking back at 2020](/articles/365-days-of-running-every-day/).
-So in 2021, I've been a bit more diligent in brining the phone with me to snap photos and videos.
+So in 2021, I've been a bit more diligent in bringing the phone with me to snap photos and videos.

 ## Two Years of Running Data Visualized

 This first chart plots the progression over the past two years of running.
 The solid blue line plots the cumulative distance over time.
-The dots in the background shows the rolling 14 day mean distance, average heart rate and total ascent in meters.
+The dots in the background shows the rolling 14 day mean distance, average heart rate, and total ascent in meters.

 ![Running progression over the past 2 years](/img/running-2021/main-plot.png)

 Since the start 2 years ago, a total distance of 3,616 km has passed under my feet.
-With an average stride length of 0.95 m, that equates 3.8 million steps, a daily average of 5,200.
+With an average stride length of 0.95 m, that equates to 3.8 million steps, a daily average of 5,200.
-Total running duration is 15 days, 17 hours, 51 minutes and 8 seconds.
+The total running duration is 15 days, 17 hours, 51 minutes, and 8 seconds.

-The average running distance during 2021 was 5.57 km, which means I managed to crush my performance goal.
+The average running distance in 2021 was 5.57 km, which means I managed to crush my performance goal.

 ![Total distance by year](/img/running-2021/distance-by-year.png)

 2020 totalled 1,523 km vs. 2,096 km in 2021.
 An increase year over year of 37.6%.
-Plotting the two years in the same chart, we see that 2020 started out with higher volume.
+Plotting the two years in the same chart, we see that 2020 started out with a higher volume.
 Only to be overtaken in early April of 2021.

 ![Total ascent by year](/img/running-2021/ascent-by-year.png)

-Shifting to mostly trail running resulted in a sharp increase of total ascent.
+Shifting to mostly trail running resulted in a sharp increase in total ascent.

 ![Running heatmap by Weekday and Hour](/img/running-2021/heatmap-weekday-hour.png)